-If you don't have support for e-invoicing in your company's invoicing system, you can use the invoice portal, Fakturaportalen.
-The invoice portal is a web service for the registration of invoices at all government agencies.
+If you don't have support for e-invoicing in your company's invoicing system, you can use the the Invoice portal, Fakturaportalen.
+The invoice portal is a web service for the registration og invoices at all government agencies.
 No software installation is required.

 838 73 FRÖSÖN

-Other post such as delivery slips that are not sent in connection with the invoice, reminders and advertisements should be sent to our ordinary address:
+Other post, such as delivery slips that are not sent in connection with the invoice, reminders, and advertisements should be sent to our regular address:

 101 58 STOCKHOLM